-William Morris was a remarkable man by any measure.Among my father’s books was a biography of Morris by P.W.S.
-Andrews and Elizabeth Brunner and I drew on this for my book How Britain Shaped the Manufacturing World.
-Here I record just three anecdotes which seem to me helpful in summing up the man who did of course found the Morris Motor Company and endow the Nuffield Foundation.
+William Morris was a remarkable man by any measure.
+Among my father’s books was a biography of Morris by P.W.S.
+Andrews and Elizabeth Brunner and I drew on this for my book How Britain Shaped the Manufacturing World in which I seek to tell the Morris story in the context of British manufacturing more generally.
+Here I record just four anecdotes which seem to me helpful in summing up the man who did of course found the Morris Motor Company and endow the Nuffield Foundation.

-It was the occasion of the 1906 General Election, and candidates were perceiving a benefit in having a motor car to carry them round on their electioneering.
-It seems the Morris’s reputation was spreading far and wide, for he was asked by a candidate in Sterling to find a suitable car.
+The first was the occasion of the 1906 General Election, and candidates were perceiving a benefit in having a motor car to carry them round on their electioneering.
+It seems the Morris’s reputation was spreading far and wide, for he was asked by a candidate in Stirling to find a suitable car.
 There were none available in Britain, and so Morris set off for Paris where he found a Lacoste & Batman car.
 This was a highly regarded make, and Morris must have felt thoroughly satisfied.
 That is, until twenty-five miles from Paris, when the car broke down with a seized gear-box and back-axle.
 He discovered that despite promises, oil and grease had not been filled before he set off.
 Morris returned to Paris, and bought the necessary parts, which he then fitted and set off again.
 Five miles short of Amiens, a broken exhaust valve stopped the car once more.
 Happily, spare valves had been provided, but they were one eighth of an inch too long.
 He did what many early motorists did in such circumstances, and spent one and a half hours grinding the valve down on the cobble stones to the required size.
 He then made it back to Oxford where his staff took over to drive up to Stirling.
 Late that night, he received a message that the car had broken down again, just short of York, with a broken bevel gear in the back axle.
 Morris set off for York, and, with the help of a local blacksmith, made and brazed two new teeth to the bevel.
 This sequence of break down and repair followed him all the way to Stirling, where he arrived two weeks late and much the poorer.
 He offered to rescind the contract, but the purchaser went ahead and no more was heard.
 Morris had though learned a great deal, all of which he incorporated into the design of the Morris Oxford.
 The other thing he learnt was not to make all the car himself, but to seek reliable suppliers of the key parts.

 …………………….

 In the mid thirties, a delegation from the War Office visited Moscow to witness the annual armaments parade and they saw a very basic but very fast tank.
 On making enquiries they discovered that it was built round a new suspension system developed by a man called Christie in the United States.
-The system enable the tank to go fast, but also relatively smoothly, making it much safer for the driver, who previously would often be knocked out should the tank encounter a sharp undulation in the land it was crossing.
+The system enabled the tank to go fast, but also relatively smoothly, making it much safer for the driver, who previously would often be knocked out should the tank encounter a sharp undulation in the land it was crossing.
 Lord Nuffield purchased a Christie tank with his company’s own money and then proceeded to develop a new Nuffield tank employing the Christie suspension.
 The result was the Cruiser.
 In May 1940 the first few Cruiser tanks arrived in France.

 ………………………